tensorforce/tensorforce/docs/agents_models.rst

 PGAgent
 -------

 Policy Gradient base agent and model.
-The agent collects experiences until conditions for an update are satisfied and then passes these to an updater. `PGAgent` inherits from `RLAgent`.
+The agent collects experiences until conditions for an update are satisfied and then passes these to an updater.
+In particular, the PGAgent internally manages the batching process so users do not have to.
+`PGAgent` inherits from `RLAgent`.

 Parameters: